G3Splat: Geometrically Consistent Generalizable Gaussian Splatting: Depth Rendering for Gaussian Splatting

 \paragraph{Expected depth.} Alternatively, we can interpret the weights $w_i(\boldsymbol{x})$ as defining a discrete distribution along the ray and compute the \emph{expected depth}:

 Compared to $D_{\text{acc}}$, this normalizes out the accumulated opacity and is less sensitive to residual transmittance or brightness variations.

 \paragraph{Choice of baseline depth renderer.} We implemented both $D_{\text{acc}}$ and $D_{\text{exp}}$ and compared them quantitatively for our model.
 In contrast to existing generalizable Gaussian splatting works that effectively rely on accumulated depth, we found that the expected depth $D_{\text{exp}}$ consistently yields lower depth errors and more stable TSDF fusion~\cite{tsdf-fusion}, resulting in higher-quality mesh reconstructions.
-In particular, \Cref{tab:supp_noposplat_all_three} compares a re-trained NoPoSplat checkpoint (under our protocol) with its public checkpoint, and reports depth evaluation for our ``no prior'' baselines with both 2DGS and 3DGS representations.
+The supplementary ablations report results both with and without the optional pose refinement described in \Cref{sec:supp_pose_refinement}, and all reported depth and mesh metrics use the expected-depth renderer unless explicitly stated otherwise.

 Consequently, we adopt $D_{\text{exp}}$ in \eqref{eq:depth_exp} as our default depth rendering and use it for all ``no prior'' baselines.
 All proposed priors (alignment and orientation) are built on top of this expected-depth renderer and ablated accordingly.